alexanderism55/user-api/planning/README.md

 ### Should have

-- Eye catching css styl
+- Eye catching css styling and Javescript animations.

+### Could have

+- Ability to add new users to the database

+## Constraints

+### Deadline

+- The project must be completed before sunday.